 - Change the Compatibility Version to the desired value.

-- Click Change Cluster Compatibility Version confirmation window.to open the
+- Click OK to open the Change Cluster Compatibility Version confirmation window.

 You have updated the compatibility version of the cluster.
 Once you have updated the compatibility version of all clusters in a data center, you can then change the compatibility version of the data center itself.